-Frogs are therefore considered specialists when it comes to solving cocktail-party-like problems in vocal communication.
-By studying how frogs achieve these magnificent feats of acoustic signal processing, scientists hope to reveal the evolution and biology of hearing in amphibians and humans.
+Frogs are therefore considered specialists in solving cocktail-party-like problems in vocal communication.
+Scientists hope to reveal the evolution and biology of hearing in amphibians and humans by studying how frogs achieve these magnificent feats of acoustic signal processing.
 And in the process, perhaps finding a cure for hearing loss.
 Or at least learning more effective ways to treat and manage the condition.

 Are you looking for ways to treat or manage your hearing loss?
 Contact one of our clinics today; they are waiting for your call.